-Acupuncture is a form of complementary and alternative medicine (CAM) and one of the oldest medical procedures in the world.
-It encompasses a large array of styles and techniques, however, the techniques most frequently used and studied are manual manipulation and/or electrical stimulation of thin, solid, metallic needles inserted into skin.1
+Acupuncture is a form of complementary and alternative medicine (CAM) and one of the oldest medical procedures in the world.1 It encompasses a large array of styles and techniques, however, the techniques most frequently used and studied are manual manipulation and/or electrical stimulation of thin, solid, metallic needles inserted into skin.1 week, and the total number of sessions varies based on the patient's condition, disease severity and chronicity.
+There is insufficient evidence in studies to establish a defined treatment protocol for any condition.

-The typical acupuncture treatment begins with identification of the patient's constitutional pattern.
-Once the diagnosis is established, fine metal needles are inserted into precisely defined points to correct disruption in harmony.
-Needles are removed after being in place for 10 to 15 minutes while the patient lies relaxed.
-Treatments can occur one to two times a week and the total number of sessions is variable dependent on the condition, disease severity and chronicity.
+The typical acupuncture treatment begins with evaluation of the patient through inspection, auscultation, inquiring, and palpation.
+Once the evaluation is complete, treatment begins with fine metal needles being inserted into precisely defined points and remaining in place anywhere from five to 20 minutes while the patient lies relaxed.
+1-2 Treatments can occur one to two times a